Attend CoolSculpting Event : MD Body and Med Spa

 MD Body and MedSpa has a great offer for Colorado's Best viewers: the first 15 people to call right now will get a free consultation, plus 25% off CoolSculpting!

 MD Body and MedSpa is the #1 CoolSculpting provider in Colorado with more than 7,000 procedures performed.
 Call them right now at .303-466-0100 or find them online at MDBodyAndMedSpa.com.
-They have three locations: Westminster, Greenwood Village and Fort Collins.
+They have two locations: Westminster, Greenwood Village

 ATTEND A COOLSCULPTING EVENT